togglejs/toggle/README.md

-﻿# Toggle
+# Toggle (tog)

 ## What is it?

-It's a library & a command line tool (`tog`) that contains a blog `model`, a set of gulp helpers, and a command line tool that help to assist generating and publishing a static blog.
+It's a library of node/javascript helpers and series of [gulp](http://gulpjs.com) plugins, and a command line tool (`tog`) that help generating and publishing a static blog.
 It's what's currently powering my blog/site [staxmanade.com](http://staxmanade.com).

 ## Why not use another static blog generator?